 Fall Fall Fall Fall Fall

-2022 2023 2024 2025 2026
+2023 2024 2025 2026 2027

-3437 3437 3437 3437
+3,746 3,746 3,746 3,746

-With low unemployment rates and the shrinking population of high school graduates impacting enrollment at most community colleges across the State and country, MCC's Fall 2022 enrollment declined around 7 percent from Fall 2021.
+With low unemployment rates and the shrinking population of high school graduates impacting enrollment at most community colleges across the State and country, MCC's Fall 2023 enrollment increased around 8 percent from Fall 2022 and recovered to about the Fall 2021 level.
 This is consistent with the current enrollment trends experienced by most other Michigan community colleges during the past year.
 With these external factors currently impacting community college enrollment, we are not certain what to expect but are anticipating enrollment to remain steady during the next few years.

 There are many initiatives underway that will support MCC's enrollment in the coming years and help the College offset the external factors leading to declining enrollment.
-These initiatives include: the implementation of a new Strategic Enrollment Management Plan starting in Fall 2023, under the guidance of a professional third-party enrollment consultant; the potential of a new Early College high school partnership starting in 2023; and new programs and partnerships, including a Surgical Technology apprenticeship program, an Urban Forestry Management degree program, and an E-Sports athletics program.
+These initiatives include the implementation of a new Strategic Enrollment Management Plan starting in Fall 2023, under the guidance of a professional third-party enrollment consultant; A College Kickoff program funded by the state to help students who experienced learning loss due to COVID-19 and students who have been away from education prepare for college; and relatively new programs and partnerships, including a Surgical Technology apprenticeship program, an Urban Forestry Management degree program, and an Esports athletics program.
 MCC also developed more well-rounded course offerings during the COVID-19 pandemic and now offers a more diverse selection of delivery methods in order to support enrollment with both traditional college students as well as working adult students.
+MCC is adding many seven- and eight-week courses which allows students to start mid-semester.

 In addition, new initiatives are underway on the State and regional levels that could positively impact MCC's enrollment by providing new funding sources for students in the coming years.
-These initiatives include: a new Michigan Achievement Scholarship starting with the high school class of 2023; a possible future expansion of the age requirement for the Michigan Reconnect tuition assistance program; and recent expansions in eligibility criteria for local Promise Zone scholarships.
+These initiatives include a new Michigan Achievement Scholarship starting with the high school class of 2023; an expansion of the age requirement for the Michigan Reconnect tuition assistance program; and recent expansions in eligibility criteria for local Promise Zone scholarships.

-- D. The instruction FTE staff/FTE student ratio is 1/18.33 and the administrative FTE staff/FTE student ratio is 1/16.79 as of fall 2021. - E. In the fall of 2022, there were 84 full-time faculty, including 7 counselors and 2 librarians, and 123 adjunct instructors teaching for the college. - Overall, staffing needs are projected to remain constant over the next five years.
-New staff and faculty are hired to fill vacancies, to begin a new program, or to add faculty to a growing program. - F. The average class size for the 2021-2022 academic year was 17.01 students /class.
+- D. The instruction FTE staff/FTE student ratio is 1/16.66 and the administrative FTE staff/FTE student ratio is 1/16.66 as of fall 2021. - E. In the fall of 2022, there were 84 full-time faculty, including 7 counselors and 2 librarians, and 123 adjunct instructors teaching for the college.

+Overall, staffing needs are projected to remain constant over the next five years.
+New staff and faculty are hired to fill vacancies, to begin a new program, or to add faculty to a growing program.

+F. The average class size for the 2022-23 academic year was 17.02 students /class.
 It is expected this class size will remain unchanged.